datatrails/datatrails-simplehash-python/README.md

 # rkvst-simplehash-python
-Prescribed python code that defines reproducibly the hashing algorithm fo DLT Anchoring.
+Prescribed python code that defines reproducibly the hashing algorithm for DLT Anchoring.